sj-ucsd/ece143_stock_sentiment_analysis/README.md

 ### ml_models

 Module used for MLP model.
 APIs:

 1. apply_MLP - apply MLP model (train and test) and return prediction
 2. apply_MLP_on_all_data - Apply MLP model on all stocks in the list

+### scrapers

+Provides scripts to scrape news (Yahoo finance), tweets (Twitter) and posts from reddit.
+This module also applies sentiment analyzer and produces sentiment score for analysis:

+1. get_yahoo_news - get all articles (backwards) from a specified date for a given stock
+2. get_sentiment_from_news - extract sentiment scores from news articles
+3. getTwitter_data - Retrieve two years worth of tweets for a list of stocks and extract sentiment information
+4. getReddit_data - Retrieve two years worth of tweets for a list of stocks and extract sentiment information